 The month of May kicks off the unofficial start of summer and hosts one the biggest shopping holiday weekends of the year.
-Because of this, you can pick up fantastic deals this month, but some purchases are best pushed off a bit longer or for another season.
+Because of this, you can pick up fantastic deals, but some purchases are best pushed off a bit longer or for another season.

 Here’s what to buy and what to skip in May.

 Memorial Day sales feature great prices on major home-related purchases.
 Look for new furniture like dinette sets, sofas and more at your favorite stores and through online sites.
 Sales often start a full week before Memorial Day, so shop early for the best selection.

 There’s lots of grilling holidays coming up, including Memorial Day, Independence Day and Labor Day, but hold off on purchasing a new grill for now.
 Grills will be steeply discounted at the end of the summer during Labor Day sale events.
 If you must buy a new grill for this season, though, you can find them at slightly lowered prices during Memorial Day sales.